ptagell/garden-watering-project/readme.md

 ![All the pieces in one place before going into the shed](/files/all-the-pieces.jpg)

 Once I put this in, I found that there was then an issue with the "Nut and Tail" joints I'd used at the end of the BSP.
-They leaked - I even cracked one hand tightening it.
+They leaked - I even cracked the plastic on one hand-tightening it so it wasn't going to last long.
+In the picture below you can see the failed unit on the bottom, and the replacement on the top.

 ![Avoid these Nut and tail joints if you can](/files/nut-and-tail.jpg)